camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 ---

-First, let's set up your first process application project in Eclipse.
+First, let's set up your first process application project in the IDE of your choice, the following description uses Eclipse.

 # Set Up a Java Project